-The headline may seem problematic, and many of you may be curious about the problem with your cat being happy.
-But only people who’ve gone through it would know how irritating it is.
+The headline may seem problematic, and many of you may be curious about the issue with your cat being happy.
+But only people who’ve gone through it would understand how irritating it can be.

-Especially the litter that got yeeted all over the floor in all available directions.
-So, is it just your cat trying to piss you off?
+Especially when the litter is scattered all over the floor in every direction.
+So, is your cat just trying to annoy you?

-You should know a lot about it, and we have covered it for you all on “How to Stop My Cat From Playing in Litter Box!”
+You’ll want to know more about it, and we’ve covered everything for you in “How to Stop My Cat From Playing in the Litter Box!”

 Is it Normal For Cats to Play in Their Litter Box?

-Yes and no. I bet you’ll never receive a firm yes or no as an answer to any question related to cats.
-They’re the mammal incarnation of unnecessary pickiness.
+Yes and no. I bet you’ll never get a firm yes or no answer to any cat-related question.
+They’re the mammalian embodiment of unnecessary pickiness.

-Cats playing in the litter box have reasons ranging from as simple as boredom to as horrible as skin infections.
-So, let’s find out what your little friend is rocking.
+Cats playing in the litter box can have reasons ranging from simple boredom to something more serious, like skin infections.
+Let’s figure out what’s going on with your little friend.

 Why Does My Cat Play in Their Litter Box?

-As you go deeper into the rabbit hole of the catverse, you will understand that no matter what a cat does, there’s always a reason behind it.
-Let it be behavioral or medical, but there always is a reason.
+As you dive deeper into the rabbit hole of the catverse, you’ll realize that no matter what a cat does, there’s always a reason behind it.
+Whether it’s behavioral or medical, there’s always an explanation.

 Boredom

 Now, I won’t blame the cat for this one.
-Pet cats don’t usually have a lot of stuff to do.
-Roaming at home shows that they own you, which isn’t the reverse.
-Even getting belly rubs and giving some looks of disapproval completes their schedule.
+Pet cats don’t usually have a lot to do.
+Roaming around the house shows that they own you, not the other way around.
+Even getting belly rubs and giving disapproving looks completes their schedule.

-Moreover, if you don’t give your cat enough toys or playtime, then it’s easy for them to get bored.
-Hence, they will end up doing crazy stuff like playing in the litter box.
+Moreover, if you don’t provide enough toys or playtime for your cat, it’s easy for them to get bored.
+As a result, they’ll end up doing crazy things, like playing in the litter box.

-Therefore, buy your cat ample toys or give them sufficient playtime.
+Therefore, make sure to buy your cat plenty of toys or give them sufficient playtime.

 Sudden Routine Change

 Cats aren’t used to accepting changes.
 They’re pretty bad at adapting to them.
-If anything has made your cat’s usual routine change, it will trigger your cat.
+If anything has made your cat’s usual routine change, it will trigger them.

-One of the common reasons for this is the immediate change in the litter.
-This is pretty triggering for your cat as the litter box is their safe space.
-So, if they suddenly feel it’s not like before, they’re going to dig the whole thing out.
+One of the common reasons for this is an immediate change in the litter.
+This can be very triggering for your cat, as the litter box is their safe space.
+So, if they suddenly feel it’s not the same as before, they will dig the whole thing out.

 Next time, if you plan to change your cat’s litter type, ensure you do it in small amounts.
-Do so gradually so the cat doesn’t feel like you bet spacetime after changing its litter.
+Do so gradually so the cat doesn’t feel like you’ve altered their space after changing the litter.

 Medical Changes